sedouard/flocker/docs/reference/glossary.rst

 .. _flocker-node-definition:

 The :code:`flocker-node`
-  An operating system package which will install the Flocker ZFS Agent and the Flocker Container Agent on a node which is running a Linux operating system.
+  An operating system package which will install the Flocker ZFS agent and the Flocker container agent on a node which is running a Linux operating system.

 .. _zfs-agent-definition:

-Flocker ZFS Agent
+Flocker ZFS agent
   An agent which manages Flocker datasets on ZFS filesystems on a node.

 Other terms